Host-Pathogen Interactions of Intestinal Protozoa

 * indicates equal contribution

-Bessoff K, Spangenberg T, Foderaro J, Jumani RS, Ward GE, Huston CD (2014) Identification of Cryptosporidium parvum active chemical series by repurposing the Open Access Malaria Box.
-Antimicrob Agents Chemother in press.
+Bessoff K, Spangenberg T, Foderaro JE, Jumani RS, Ward GE, Huston CD (2014) Identification of Cryptosporidium parvum Active Chemical Series by Repurposing the Open Access Malaria Box.
+Antimicrob Agents Chemother 58(5): 2731-9.

 Sateriale A, Roy NH, Huston CD (2013) SNAP-tag technology optimized for use in Entamoeba histolytica.
 PLoS One 8(12): e83997.